 Leftovers will keep in an airtight container in the fridge for up to 3 days.
 Reheat gently in the oven or microwave until hot all the way through.

-You can also freeze the assembled pie before baking.
+You can also freeze the assembled pie before grilling.
 Wrap it tightly in cling film and foil, and it will keep for up to 3 months.
-Thaw overnight in the fridge before baking as normal.
+Thaw overnight in the fridge before grilling as normal.

 - Calories: 485 kcal